Spectral Clustering with Likelihood Refinement for High-dimensional Latent Class Recovery: Latent Class Model with Binary Responses

 Another strategy is to consider the fixed-effect LCM, where the joint maximum likelihood naturally comes into play.
 In particular, the joint log-likelihood function of latent label vector $\s$ and item parameters $\mathbf\Theta$ can be written as:

 The simple structure of \eqref{eq:llh-form} implies that the optimization of JML can be decoupled across $[N]$ and $[J]$.
-While JML is known to be inconsistent in low-dimensional settings \citep{neyman1948consistent}, the recent study \cite{zeng2023tensor} has shown that JML can achieve consistent estimation of the latent labels in high-dimensional regime.
-This property makes the JML approach appealing for large-scale modern datasets.
+While JML is known to be inconsistent in low-dimensional settings \citep{neyman1948consistent}, the recent study \cite{zeng2023tensor} has shown that JML can achieve consistent estimation of the latent labels in the high-dimensional regime.
+This property makes the JML approach appealing for large-scale modern datasets. { It is worth noting that JML can be regarded as a version of classification EM \citep{celeux1992classification}, but with the difference of omitting the class proportion parameters.
+See Section 3.3 for more details.}

 Throughout the paper, we consider the fixed-effect LCM and our goal is to recover the true latent labels $\s^\star$ from large-scale and high-dimensional data with $N,J\to\infty$.
 The performance of any clustering method is evaluated via the Hamming error up to label permutations: